Engineering - Engineering Technology

 His research interests include Telecommunications and IOT.

-He is currently co-leading the development of a new course option in engineering that will help serve regional industry graduate and upskilling needs.
-This option is being developed after consultation with regional companies including Bausch & Lomb, Sanofi, Integer and TQS.
+He co-led the development of a new Level 8 Common Entry Engineering course option in Automation that will help serve regional industry graduate and upskilling needs.
+This was developed after consultation with regional companies including Bausch & Lomb, Sanofi, Integer and TQS.

 He has consistently strove to improve the academic experience of students and to help ensure that the course remains relevant to industry needs.
 Integrated project work has been become a major part of HC Electronics.

 HC Electronics now has significant project work in specialist modules in 1st and 2nd year that encompasses material taught in several parallel modules.
 Students also experience mini-projects in these parallel modules that connect into the main project, be it a software or hardware connection.

 This approach to project work draws consistent positive comments from external examiners and other stakeholders

 I have been actively involved in the execution of two Enterprise Ireland Innovation Vouchers in WIT.